phcrepaldi/phcrepaldi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on school managment project in Java
+- 🔭 I’m currently working on a school management project in Java
-- 🌱 I’m currently learning C++ and SpringBoot + Thymeleaf
+- 🌱 I’m currently learning C++ and SpringBoot/Thymeleaf
 - 👯 I’m looking to collaborate on open source projects
-- ⚡ Fun fact: I worked as graphic designer for many years and as I always liked programming I decided it was time to change areas and try a new career as a programmer
+- ⚡ Fun fact: I always worked as a graphic designer and as I always liked programming I decided it was time to change areas and try a new career as a programmer

 <div> <a href="https://github.com/phcrepaldi">
 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=phcrepaldi&show_icons=true&theme=dark&include_all_commits=true&count_private=true"/>